 How to ease your cat into a new routine

-For instance, if a new school year is starting soon, you can begin to leave your cat for extended periods of time a few weeks beforehand.
+For instance, if you know you will be returning to work soon, you can begin to leave your cat for extended periods of time a week or two beforehand.
 Begin by leaving the house for a few hours, a few days a week.
 Place toys and treats around the house for your cat to discover.
 If you use Feliway, a natural calming pheromone, spray some just before you go.

 - Excessive vocalization (crying, moaning, meowing)